is-shaun/simple-ml-python-chatbot/example.md

 ## Rate Limiting

 There is currently no rate limiting implemented on this API.
 However, excessive use may result in temporary bans.

+> This will be implemented in future versions.

 ## Conclusion